 Water contains calcium, potassium, copper, and magnesium, amongst other minerals.
 These are essential minerals that the body needs to function, and one of the many reasons why water is so vital.
 Water functions the body in many degrees, from waste removal to the transportation of nutrients, and suspension within time and space.

 The body can last without food for up to three weeks, but it cannot go without water for more than three days.

-Water is the right of the human being, but it is being tampered with to such an extent, no one really knows what they are drinking.
-There are reports suggesting the mineral content within US drinking water, contains so few minerals not even reaching 10% of the RDA.
-This would be the mineral content consumed if drinking two litres of water.
+Water is the right of the human being, but it is being tampered with to such an extent, that no one knows what they are drinking.
+Reports are suggesting the mineral content within US drinking water, contains so few minerals not even reach 10% of the RDA.
+This would be the mineral content consumed if drinking two liters of water.

 It begs the question:

 In the UK, the water is treated and regulated to such an extent that it is believed to be relatively safe.
 The UK is one of the few countries in the world that does not need to buy water from the shop.
 The water is certainly clear and enjoyable in some parts of the UK, and Scotland enjoys some of the most enjoyable water in the UK.
 Nevertheless, does this make it safe?

 As it is, water contains more than just the minerals that aid the body.
 Water within the UK contains chlorine, limescale, and lead.